Refresh and De-Stress

 I’ve never been the type to go out and run five miles to feel like I’d had a good workout, but this class combines strength with relaxation that makes me feel less stressed.

-Whether it’s kickboxing or yoga or spinning class, find a positive outlet for your stress that will bring you into better health, which is good for you and your family!
+Whether it’s kickboxing or pilates or spinning class, find a positive outlet for your stress that will bring you into better health, which is good for you and your family!

 There is something about a group of girlfriends indulging in snacks and chatting that can refresh me differently than a date night with my husband.